Vatican Apostolic Archive: Access in the modern era

 In 1979, historian Carlo Ginzburg sent a letter to the newly elected Pope John Paul II, asking that the archives of the Holy Office (the Roman Inquisition) be opened.
-Pope Benedict XVI said that letter was instrumental in the Vatican's decision to open those archives.
+Pope Benedict XVI said that the letter was instrumental in the Vatican's decision to open those archives.

-Though the archive has developed policies that restrict access to material by pontificate, with access granted no earlier than 75 years after the close of a pope's reign, popes have granted exceptions.
-For example, Pope Paul VI made the records of the Second Vatican Council available not long after it ended.
+Though the archive has developed policies that restrict access to material by pontificate, with access granted no earlier than 75 years after the end of a papal reign, some popes have granted exceptions.
+For example, Pope Paul VI made the records of the Second Vatican Council available not long after its conclusion.
 In 2002, Pope John Paul II allowed scholars access to documents from the historical archives of the Secretariat of State (Second Section) pertaining to the Holy See's relations with Germany during the pontificate of Pope Pius XI (1922–1939) in order "to put an end to unjust and thoughtless speculation" about the Church's relationship with the Nazi Party.

 Following the success of the controversial 2008 film Angels & Demons, adapted from the Dan Brown novel of the same name, which depicts a visit to the Archives, the Vatican opened the Archives to a select group of journalists in 2010 to dispute the film's treatment.

 In 2018, Pope Francis ordered the Vatican Archive to open documents which would assist in a "thorough study" concerning former Cardinal Theodore McCarrick, who was accused of sexually molesting seminarians and having affairs with young priests.

 Archives of Pope Pius XII (2020)

 Pope Francis announced on 4 March 2019 that materials relating to Pope Pius XII would be opened on 2 March 2020, stating that Pius' legacy had been "debated and even criticized (one might say with some prejudice or exaggeration)", that "The Church is not afraid of history", and that he anticipated "appropriate criticism".
-In addition to assessing Pius' response to the Holocaust, the archives of the papacy of Pope Pius XII should point to a much broader shift in global Christianity from Europe to the global South.
+In addition to assessing the response of Pope Pius XII to the Holocaust, the archives of his papacy should point to a much broader shift in global Christianity from Europe to the global South.
 Since 2006, members of the archives department have been organising the estimated 16 million pages of documents in order to prepare them for viewing by researchers.